AthfanFasee/tech-hub/README.md

 ### `make up_build`

-To start the program in development mode
+To start the program in development mode.

 All the available commands are mentioned in Makefile in the project directory.